Tortellini Pasta Salad

 Ingredients

-• 3 cups grape or cherry tomatoes halved
+• 3 cups grape or cherry tomatoes halved lengthwise

-• 3 cups frozen corn thawed
+• 2 cups frozen sweet corn thawed

-• 1/3 cup fresh basil chiffonade
+• 1/3 cup fresh basil sliced into thin strips (called chiffonade)

-• 1/2 cup shredded Parmesan, optional
+• 1/2 cup shredded Parmesan optional

 Vinaigrette

-• 1 Tbs. red wine vinegar
+• 1 tablespoon red wine vinegar

-• 1 Tbs. fresh lemon juice
+• 1 tablespoon fresh lemon juice

-• 1 tsp. fresh lemon zest
+• 1 teaspoon fresh lemon zest optional

-• 1 tsp. spicy brown mustard
+• 1 teaspoon spicy brown mustard

 • 1 clove garlic crushed

-• 1/2 tsp. kosher salt
+• 1 teaspoon kosher salt

 Instructions